Welcome to Graduate Studies at Michigan Tech!

 In Summer '21, GSG, working with the university administration, established a social space for the graduate students of Michigan Tech called Grad Commons.
 The Grad Commons serves as a nexus for collaboration, community building, and provides graduate students with a space to relax, refresh, and recharge.

-The GSG office is currently located in Admin 405 and at the Grad Commons.
+The GSG office is currently located at the Grad Commons.
 Please feel free to reach out to us by emailing firstname.lastname@example.org or your departmental representatives if you have any questions.
 For more information about GSG and our events, please visit the GSG website.

 GLAS: Graduate Language Assessment and Support